KurioApp/jobs/internship/Mobile-Engineer-iOS.md

 ## Qualifications

 - Kurio's values (Get sh*t done, Be Bold, Stay Curious, Excellence, Collaboration)
-- Clearly show interests in Android Development
+- Clearly show interests in iOS Development
-- Able to develop a mobile Android app with Kotlin
+- Able to develop iOS app using Swift
-- Knowledge in Android development cycle
+- Knowledge in iOS development cycle

 ## Preferred qualifications

 - Familiar with Git and its workflow
 - Familiar with REST API
-- Knowledge in MVP or MVVM architecture
+- Knowledge in VIPER architecture